INTER is a digital magazine of ideas and art from a new generation navigating unprecedented religious diversity in America.

 We accept and publish stories across a variety of media formats, including personal essays, op-eds, photography, videos, interviews, and more.
 We primarily feature Millennial and Gen Z voices, but are open to submissions from everyone.
 INTER is strongly committed to supporting our contributors and their work.
 We pay contributors for pieces that are published on INTER.

 Do you have something you would like to contribute?
 Please review our themes below and then use our submission form to submit your work.
-Submissions accepted year-round.
+[Submissions are currently closed.
+Check back in August 2018 when they will reopen.]

 Interfaith Solutions: We are looking for stories that provoke people to think more deeply about interfaith cooperation as a force for good.
 Do you have an idea or a story that demonstrates how interfaith cooperation and religious pluralism can improve the world?